Korkman/shell-pack/docs/installation.md

  * Extract to $HOME/.local/share/shell-pack/src
  * Verify README.md ended up in the correct place: $HOME/.local/share/shell-pack/src/README.md
  * Follow the steps in $HOME/.local/share/shell-pack/src/get.sh

+### Installing for development

+Install as usual.
+Clone git repo into a dedicated directory.
+Symlink the following locations to destinations in your development directory:
+ * ~/.local/share/shell-pack/bin
+ * ~/.local/share/shell-pack/config

+This will have your changes take immediate effect on the local installation and you will be able to create commits.
+Be aware that upgrade-shell-pack will overwrite your git directory - it should not be run on developer installations.
+Also, do not accidentially add the binaries rg, fzf or sk to the repo.